crystal-lang/crystal-book/docs/tutorials/01_basics/03_math.md

 In math there are several rules, like multiplication and division take precedence over addition and subtraction.
 Crystal operators implement these precedence rules.

 A tool to structure operations are parentheses.
-An operator expression in parenthesis always takes precedence over external operators.
+An operator expression in parentheses always takes precedence over external operators.

 ```{.crystal, .crystal-play}
 p!
 4 + 5 * 2,